 In terms of value, the exit salary, on average, from the program is about $100,000.

-University of Dallas Satish and Yasmin Gupta College of Business
+Satish and Yasmin Gupta College of Business

 The University of Dallas MBA is accredited by the Association to Advance Collegiate Schools of Business (AACSB), one of the top accrediting agencies in the world.
 The MBA’s Information and Technology Management concentration provide students with knowledge of IT systems, soft skills, and leadership abilities.
 The program focuses on experiential learning with courses such as enterprise architecture and programming concepts.